-The evaluator shall test the encrypt functionality by encrypting an i-block message where 1 less-than i less-than-or-equal to 10.
-For each i the evaluator shall choose a key, IV, and plaintext message of length i blocks and encrypt the message, using the mode to be tested, with the chosen key.
-The ciphertext shall be compared to the result of encrypting the same plaintext message with the same key and IV using a known good implementation.
-The evaluator shall also test the decrypt functionality by decrypting an i-block message where 1 less-than i less-than-or-equal to 10.
-For each i the evaluator shall choose a key and a ciphertext message of length i blocks and decrypt the message, using the mode to be tested, with the chosen key.
-The plaintext shall be compared to the result of decrypting the same ciphertext message with the same key using a known good implementation.
+The evaluator shall test the encrypt functionality by encrypting an i-block message where 1 less-than i less-than-or-equal to 10 (test shall be performed using AES-ECB mode).
+For each i the evaluator shall choose a key and plaintext message of length i blocks and encrypt the message, using the mode to be tested, with the chosen key.
+The ciphertext shall be compared to the result of encrypting the same plaintext message with the same key using a known good implementation.
+The evaluator shall perform this test using each selected keysize.

 AES-CTR Monte-Carlo Test

-The evaluator shall test the encrypt functionality using 200 plaintext/key pairs.
-100 of these shall use 128 bit keys, and 100 of these shall use 256 bit keys.
+The evaluator shall test the encrypt functionality using 100 plaintext/key pairs.
 The plaintext values shall be 128-bit blocks.
 For each pair, 1000 iterations shall be run as follows:

 # Input: PT, Key